phazelift/strings.js/README.md

 strings.js
 ==========

-A flexible, robust and powerful Javascript string manipulation library.
-Contains the usual suspects and loads of very handy additions.
+A flexible, Javascript string manipulation library.
+Contains the usual suspects and quite some handy additions.

 String.prototype is not affected by strings.js
 ______________________________________________